zaiisao/Documentation/en/Video/ios_video.md

 ### <a name = "oc"></a>Objective-C

-In the main file that uses Agora APIs, add `#import <AgoraRtcEngineKit/AgoraRtcEngineKit.h>`.
+In the main file that uses the Agora APIs, add `#import <AgoraRtcEngineKit/AgoraRtcEngineKit.h>`.

 > The SDK provides FAT image libraries with multi-architecture support for both 32/64-bit audio emulators and 32/64-bit audio/video real devices.

 ### <a name = "swift"></a>Swift

-In the main file that uses Agora APIs, add `import AgoraRtcEngineKit`.
+In the main file that uses the Agora APIs, add `import AgoraRtcEngineKit`.

 <img alt="../_images/ios_video_8.jpg" src="https://web-cdn.agora.io/docs-files/en/ios_video_8.jpg" />